Pyshou/MD-FEP_parallel_Q5/1_pre-equil_in_membrane/README.md

 # Pre-equilibration of your favorite GPCR in a POPC lipid bilayer

+Preparation of a new system for MD/FEP caculations might take a few days each time.
+But your caclulations will all depend on that step and you need to do it properly.
+Also ask around if an MD/FEP colleague has already prepared your system in a successful project before (this can be advantageous as you woul not have to go through all these steps).

 ## **1. Preparing the receptor structure (skip if using option 2 in next section)**